cailleanC1C/C1C-Recruitment/docs/ops/Config.md

 - 'FEATURE_TOGGLES_TAB'
 - 'REPORTS_TAB'
 - 'RESERVATIONS_TAB'
+- 'ROLEMAP_TAB'

 `RESERVATIONS_TAB` defaults to `Reservations` and stores the structured reservation ledger used to derive availability.
 If the key is missing, the adapter falls back to the default name so new environments remain inert until the sheet configuration is populated.

+`ROLEMAP_TAB` defaults to `WhoWeAre` and stores the category/role listings that power the `!whoweare` cluster role map command.
+The worksheet must expose the columns `category`, `role_ID`, `role_name`, and `role_description` so the bot can group roles, resolve Discord IDs, and surface the sheet's snarky blurbs.

 ### Sheet-based Feature Toggles (`Feature_Toggles` tab)